avocado-framework/avocado/docs/source/GetStartedGuide.rst

 For Debian users, use `apt-get` to install the proper dependencies that `yum` installs.

-Using the avocado test runner
+Using the Avocado test runner
 =============================

 The test runner is designed to conveniently run tests on your local machine.
 The types of tests you can run are:

-* Tests written in Python, using the avocado API, which we'll call `instrumented`.
+* Tests written in Python, using the Avocado API, which we'll call `instrumented`.
 * Any executable in your box, really.
 The criteria for PASS/FAIL is the return code of the executable.
 If it returns 0, the test PASSes, if it returns anything else, it FAILs.
 We'll call those tests `simple tests`.